 How do our beliefs affect the way that we live?
-Peter tells his readers that it is vitally important for them to know what they believe and where they belong so that they might behave accordingly.
+Peter told his readers that it was vitally important for them to know what they believed and where they belonged so that they might behave accordingly.
 In this sermon, Alistair Begg highlights the nature of a Christian’s beliefs, belonging, and behavior.
-Having been called out of darkness, followers of Christ are not to live in darkness any more, but are instead to declare the praises of Him who called us into the light.
+Having been called out of darkness, followers of Christ are not to live in darkness any more but are instead to declare the praises of Him who called us into the light.

 1So put away all malice and all deceit and hypocrisy and envy and all slander.
 2Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation— 3if indeed you have tasted that the Lord is good.

 4As you come to him, a living stone rejected by men but in the sight of God chosen and precious, 5you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.
 6For it stands in Scripture: